 In the morning, visits were held at

-In the afternoon, a meeting held at the Normandie Horse Council office to exchange ideas for South Australia-France.
+In the afternoon, a meeting was held at the Normandie Horse Council office to exchange ideas for South Australia-France.

 The South Australian Government through Invest in SA can provide advice and assistance for businesses who are interested in developing international relations.